 You can make mistakes no matter how professional you are in video filming.
-Often, these mistakes are made unconsciously and you only realize when you go through the photos in your camera.
-Sometimes, these mistakes are made with you being aware of it.
+Often, these mistakes are made unconsciously and you only realize them when you go through the photos in your camera.
+Sometimes, these mistakes are made with you being aware of them.
 You want to film it but you don’t have the skill to do it professionally.

 Create a Video Editing Plan